Thanatoz-1/EmotionStimuli/README.md

 ```

 ## Using the package
-Once the package has been installed, you can call the package as follows for one particular label.
-In this case, the label is _"cause"_:
+Once the package has been installed, you can call the package as follows for one particular emotion role.
+In this case, the role is _"cause"_:
 ```python
 from emotion import HMM